 Clashing Color Combinations

-We've all seen websites that look like they were designed by someone who was colorblind and having a seizure at the same time.
-Harsh color combinations don't just hurt the eyes - they hurt credibility.
+We've all seen websites that look like they were designed without any visual coherence at all.
+Harsh color combinations don't just hurt the eyes, they hurt credibility.
 Research consistently shows that visual appeal directly impacts trust, and clashing colors are one of the fastest ways to destroy that appeal.

 Poor Contrast and Accessibility Issues